Calathea fasciata (Goeppertia fasciata) Indoor Care, Propagation and Problems

 Light Requirements

-Calathea fasciata grows best in medium, indirect light away from direct sunlight as it can cause loss of leaf colour and scorching of the leaves.
+Calathea fasciata grows best in medium indirect light away from direct sunlight as it can cause loss of leaf colour and scorching of the leaves.

 Watering

-Water Calathea fasciata liberally (until the water comes out through the drainage holes) during the growing season while allwoing the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist but not soggy.
+Water Calathea fasciata liberally (until the water comes out through the drainage holes) during the growing season while allwoing the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist but not soggy.

 Cut down on watering in the cold season to maintain the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.